christinereina/epicodus-portfolio/README.md

 ## Support and contact details

+(づ｡◕‿‿◕｡)づ (づ｡◕‿‿◕｡)づ (づ｡◕‿‿◕｡)づ

 Feel free to say hello!
 Additionally, if you have any questions, suggestions and/or feedback, please don't hesitate to contact me.

 Christine Augustine's email:
 _blacchoy@gmail.com_